 In the acute phase, the goal is energy conservation.
 Rest is often prescribed and sleep hygiene plays an important role.
 Tasks that involve information processing and concentration are not recommended in acute phase of recovery after concussion, especially if they are triggering symptoms.
 Our visual system is intertwined with so many additional systems, resting your visual system allows your body to positively deal with the energy crisis.
 Therefore, rest from sports should also include a rest from watching sports and other complex visual activities.

 This doesn’t mean that bed rest is the treatment strategy of choice.
 Activity should be as tolerated and should not attempt to challenge visual, concentration or balance tasks.
 Due to the nature of the injury, the primary activity that is often prescribed is light walking below the threshold of symptom onset.

 What is Post Concussion Syndrome?

 If your symptoms are persisting or you are unable to identify the triggers for your symptoms, a concussion assessment by a physiotherapist experienced in assessing and treating concussions should be considered.
 At Family Physiotherapy, a comprehensive assessment will include a detailed examination of the nature of your injury and any predisposing factors that may be prolonging your symptoms.
-A thorough assessment will also include concussion specific analysis of the visual and processing systems to ensure that appropriate rest, recovery and rehabilitation strategies can be adopted.
+A thorough assessment will also include concussion specific analysis of the the visual and processing systems to ensure that appropriate rest, recovery and rehabilitation strategies can be adopted.